jchrisweaver/vidpipe/README.md

 *TODO: Add steps here!*

 The GUI is designed with QT for simplicity, which must be installed manually (https://www.qt.io/download)

+## Future Filters

+* Color filter - pick out a specific color in the video
+* YOLO - implement the YOLO algorithm
+* Object track - track objects on linear path

 ## Why I Wrote This